Koinonia Limb Salvage Mobile Wound Care

 EXAMPLES OF WOUNDS WE TREAT WITH OUR MOBILE WOUND CARE CLINIC:

-How long does it take to recover from a foot or ankle injury?
+How long does it take for plantar fasciitis to heal?